A Weekend Guide to Nashville

 6 p.m. | Spin Me ‘Round

-In recent years, Broadway has become a playground for many celebrities who have opened bars and restaurants on the strip.
+In the past few years, Broadway has become a playground for many celebrities who have opened bars and restaurants on the strip.
 Opry members Blake Shelton, Dierks Bentley, and Alan Jackson each have their own outposts, as do Jason Aldean, Luke Bryan, Florida Georgia Line, and John Rich of Big & Rich.

 If you’re itchin’ to have a little fun, Ole Red has got you covered.
-Inspired by Blake Shelton’s hit song, the restaurant and bar has rolled out new dishes for fall, including the in-your-face Pig ’N’ Cheese fried bologna sandwich and the Absolutely Obnoxious Lucky Charm Sundae.
-For an escape and great views of the action happening in the streets, head to Ole Red’s rooftop bar, The Lookout.
+Inspired by Blake Shelton’s hit song about fictional prison break, the restaurant and bar has a massive menu.
+For an escape and great views of the action happening in the streets, head to the rooftop bar, The Lookout.

 11 a.m. | Fiery Foul